Skip to content

 Can I make the batter ahead of time?

-The batter must be mixed fresh right before frying.
-The carbonation from the sparkling water dissipates within minutes, and flat batter produces a dense, heavy coating instead of a light, crispy one.
-Measure out your dry ingredients in advance, but add the sparkling water only when you are ready to fry.
+No. The carbonation disappears within minutes, and flat batter produces dense, heavy chips that defeat the entire purpose.
+Measure dry ingredients in advance if you like, but add the sparkling water only when you are standing next to a hot pan, ready to fry.
+No workaround exists.

 You might also like